 Our Nature4Health programme has teamed up with MSP and free geocaching service OpenCacheUK to encourage people to explore their local parks and green spaces.
 We've hidden many new caches in green spaces within The Mersey Forest ready for you to discover, for free.

 Geocaching is an outdoor treasure-hunting game in which the participants (Geocachers) use a Global Positioning System (GPS) receiver (such as a mobile phone) to hide and seek containers (called "geocaches" or "caches").
 It's a treasure hunt updated for our digitally connected world.
-Read this Beginners Guide for more on how it works.
+Read this beginner's guide, or this one, for more on how it works.

 On your Android phone, download the free C:Geo app onto your device from the Play Store.